mgrimace/Minecraft-on-Oracle/Install_Crafty.md

 sudo systemctl enable crafty
 ```

-## Forward ports in Oracle

 ### Network list ports

 1. After it’s created, go to the instance details, find “Primary VNIC” section, and open the subnet link (or create a new one).

 2. Open Default Security List (or create a new one if one doesn’t exist yet)

-3. Add Ingress Rules to open TCP ports 8443 for Crafty WebUI.
+3. Add Ingress Rules to open TCP ports 8443 for Crafty WebUI if you didn't already do this during the [initial setup](README.md).
 Use CIDR for Source Type, 0.0.0.0/0 for Source CIDR, all for source, 8443 for Destination port.

 ### Network security group ports